Tertiary terra firma: How universities can support the next generation of geotechnical engineers

 The next generation of geotechnical engineers globally is facing a raft of challenges – with training, competency requirements and regulations across regions, as well as emerging technologies, all at the top of that list.

-Changing with the times is key, says University of Pretoria senior lecturer Jannie Maritz, who explains how South Africa’s tertiary institutions are making inroads into educating and empowering geotechnical engineers for sustainable careers in mining and other streams, now and into the future.
+Changing with the times is key, says University of Pretoria Senior Lecturer Jannie Maritz, who explains how South Africa’s tertiary institutions are making inroads into educating and empowering geotechnical engineers for sustainable careers in mining and other streams, now and into the future.

 The past few years have been challenging for universities across the board, around the world.